bilal-amjad-dev/python-flask-app/README.md

+**What is Devops?**
+In devops, we have code.

+the code is build (Dockerfile, Image, run_container_locally, Push), and Deploy (Kubernetes).

+When a developer makes a commit in code, the code is build (Dockerfile, Image, run_container_locally, Push), and Deploy (Kubernetes).

 To do this project, we need t2.medium.
+Means 2 cpu and 4 gb ram.

 I practiced this using t2.micro when i was practicng docker.
 Afterthat, I practiced on t2.medium.